 After a psychiatric evaluation, the child’s doctor will develop a treatment plan.
 The most important part of the treatment is to ensure that the child is in a safe and nurturing environment.

 The next stage is to improve the relationship between the child and their parents or primary caregivers.
 This may take the form of a series of parenting classes designed to improve parenting skills.
 Classes may be combined with family counseling to help improve the bond between a child and their caregivers.
 Gradually increasing the level of comforting physical contact between them will help the bonding process.

 Special education services may help if the child is having difficulty in school.

-In some cases, medications, such as selective serotonin reuptake inhibitors (SSRIs), may be prescribed if the child is suffering from anxiety or depression.
-Examples of SSRI medications include fluoxetine (Prozac) and sertraline (Zoloft).
-According to the National Institute of Mental Health, fluoxetine (Prozac) is the only FDA-approved SSRI medication for children ages eight and older (NIMH).
+In some cases, a doctor may prescribe medications such as selective serotonin reuptake inhibitors (SSRIs) if the child has anxiety or depression.
+Examples of SSRIs include fluoxetine (Prozac) and sertraline (Zoloft).

-RAD can be avoided by attending to your child’s physical and emotional needs appropriately.
-This is especially important if you are adopting a very young child, particularly if the child has spent a period of time in foster care.
+You can reduce the likelihood of your child developing RAD by attending to your child’s physical and emotional needs appropriately.
+This is especially important if you’re adopting a very young child, particularly if the child has been in foster care.
 The risk of RAD is higher in children whose caregivers have changed often.

 It may be helpful to talk with other parents, seek counseling, or attend parenting classes.
 There are plenty of books written about RAD and healthy parenting that may also be of help.
 Talk to your doctor if you’re having difficulty that may affect your ability to care for your child.